DataDog/chef-datadog/README.md

 Usage
 =====

-### Agent6 Note
+### Agent 6 Support
-Please note the cookbook now supports installing both Agent5 and Agent6 of the datadog agent on debian and RHEL based linux distributions (not yet supported on windows).
+Please note the cookbook now supports installing both Agent v5 and Agent v6 of the Datadog Agent on Linux (since v2.14.0) and Windows (since v2.15.0).
 By default versions `<=2.x` of the cookbook will default to install Agent5, you may however override this behavior with the `node['datadog']['agent6']` attribute.
   ```
   default_attributes(
     'datadog' => {